Great Falls Theatre Company opens Oklahoma!

 Business Bites: A&K opening pushed; O’Haire Inn renovation; Harvest Craft Kitchen moving; Carlson Q closing restaurant; theatre company starting; community band auditions; Malmstrom contract; NWGF receives grant; Roadhouse nominated for award

-Kaylee Ostentowski, vice president of the company board and stage manger for production, said “there’s a lot of hidden talent in our community.”
+Kaylee Ostentowski, vice president of the company board and stage manager for production, said “there’s a lot of hidden talent in our community.”

 She helped with auditions, planning for props, sound and lighting and during the show, she’ll be in the back of the theater coordinating cues with her five-person stage crew.